Mario-Kart-Felix/sba-python-client/README.md

 ## Usage

-Request an API token and vendor key (you do not need a vendor_key to test as described below in the sandbox environment)
+Request an API token and vendor key

 Now make your first API call....
    * copy the file `/examples` `examples/list_document_type.py` to a working directory.